 Step up to the ledge.
-A cool mist dampens your skin, thundering water surrounds you, and your heart beats faster.
+A cool mist dampens your skin as the thundering water surrounds you.
+You’re heart may beat a little faster, your breathing may become a little quicker.
 Raw, untamed water plummets vertically.
 It is so primal you can feel it in your bones.
 Wells Gray Provincial Park is known for these waterlogged beasts.
 Welcome to the land of the waterfalls.
-Enjoy the 39 named waterfalls and find other left as anonymous scattered throughout the park.
+Enjoy the other 39 named waterfalls and find others left as anonymous scattered throughout the park.

 Wells Gray Provincial Park — Where Waterfalls Dominate

 An old-growth rain forest is your companion as you walk the easy 10-minute forested path that opens up to where Dawson Falls rumbles and rages.
-Extending 90m (295 ft) across, you’ll be astounded by the sheer width of these falls.
-As the surging water tumbles over prehistoric molten rock and swirls into Murtle River, the tranquility of this spot is inspiring.
-It may be just what the doctor ordered.
+Extending 90 m (295 ft) across, you’ll be astounded by the sheer width of these falls.
+Be inspired as the surging water tumbles over prehistoric molten rock and swirls into Murtle River.
+Above all else, this spot is a tranquil haven and it may be just what the doctor ordered.

 Another great adventure is the one-hour trek from Clearwater road to Moul Falls.
 This energizing hike is one of Wells Gray Park’s best-kept secrets.
 Work your way down to the base of the falls where time and nature have eroded the rock face.
 As a result, you can slip behind the waterfall like a passage into another land.
 Mother Nature lives here, and her hospitality abounds.
 The clean scent of rushing water envelops you as the spray invigorates your spirit and you witness the raw command of a hidden den.